Sorceress (1995 film)

 Sorceress (also known as Temptress II) is a 1994 American erotic horror film directed by Jim Wynorski.
 Released direct-to-video on January 4, 1995, it is considered a cult film.
+A sequel followed in 1997.

 Premise

 An attorney is rising through the ranks at a prominent law firm due to his wife's black magic.
 But he will have to face a new case involving another sorceress who might make it hard for him.